Aug 19, 2021

 Jul 9, 2020

-Charis white is a Melbourne wedding celebrant with an enormous amount of experience in weddings large and small all over greater Melbourne and Victoria, for every type of couple you can imagine.
+How to write a wedding ceremony: Charis White is a Melbourne wedding celebrant with an enormous amount of experience in weddings large and small all over greater Melbourne and Victoria, for every type of couple you can imagine.
 With all her experience in running brilliant ceremonies, Charis shares her thoughts on how to write a wedding ceremony, how to write your vows, and how to ensure that it’s a smooth experience – especially for the shy and introverted.

 Getting to know the couple well means they will have a great ceremony.
 At a wedding I did recently, a guest asked if I was a friend of the couples.
 This is the best compliment ever as it shows I really know them and reflected their story in an awesome way.